0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/request-api-guide.md

     ```

 Generate an Auth Request to the user that includes a *reason* for authenticating.
-The *audience* represents the identifier of the requester, while the *url* is the callback url where the user must send the response for verification
+The *audience* represents the DID of the requester, while the *url* is the callback url where the user must send the response for verification

 ---